Bubb13/EEex-Docs/source/EEex Functions/ActionBar/EEex_GetActionbarButton.rst

 EEex_GetActionbarButton(buttonIndex)

-Retrieves the buttin type of a specific button on the actionbar
+Retrieves the button type of a specific button on the actionbar

 **Parameters**